khns26/Portfolio/README.md

 Math Undergraduate Student
 </h1>
 <p align="center"> This page contains my data science project. <b> Click the title to see the source code of the project </b></p>
+<p align="center"> <a href="https://drive.google.com/drive/folders/1cnvteGllhWqb4X4SYLl5syBD2S0pzJXd?usp=sharing"> Click here to see my certificates of the courses i have completed</a></p>

 # [Project 1 : Time Series Analysis](https://github.com/khns26/mini_project/blob/90b98cbf188f9724876d4e5c2ede3dac06de1cfd/Time%20Series%20Forecasting.R)
 - Time Series is a series of data that are assembled over even intervals in time and ordered chronologically